These pages do not apply outside Great Britain.

 Where a particular person finds their stammer to be more severe in an office, or in a customer-facing situation.

 Giving presentations, or taking part in meetings.

 Giving presentations might seem an odd 'normal day-to-day activity'.
-However it is common to many jobs, and its inclusion would be supported by Chacón Navas.
+However it is common to many jobs, and at least in employment claims its inclusion would be supported by Chacón Navas.
 See also below A note on public speaking.

 Where background noise makes speech more difficult.